plebbit/plebbit-js/README.md

   address: string // address of the NFT contract
   index: number // index of the specific NFT used
-  signature: Signature // proof that author.address owns the nft }
+  signature: Signature // proof that author.address owns the nft
+  // plebbit-js should resolve the image URL if any, and add an `imageUrl` property for convenience }
 Signature {
   signature: string // data in base64